nicholas-tedesco/chess-minimax/README.md

 ### _Algorithm Optimizations_

-Minimax can be quite slow when we have a high branching factor or depth of search.
-However, there are certain optimizations that can allow us to make fewer recursive calls, thus placing less computational stress on our algorithm.
+Minimax search is quite slow, especially when we have a high branching factor or depth of search.
+However, certain optimizations can be used to improve our algorithm's efficiency - for example, by skipping over certain nodes or avoiding the re-evaluation of nodes representing the same game state.
 Here are the optimizations that I use in my implementation of minimax:

 Transposition Tables
 - a transposition table is a dictionary of game states mapped to their associated scores